octoml/octoml-profile/examples/README.md

 performance implications, all without having to worry about provisioning cloud instances, configuring software or deploying our code.

-You can use Dynamite directly within your application - whether it be a REST API, CLI application or anything else - with your own data and tests.
+You can use the OctoML Profiler directly within your application - whether it be a REST API, CLI application or anything else - with your own data and tests.